 History & Location

-The park is named for John Samuel Cowan, whose wagon broke down there.
-He & his wife traded what they had with a Tuscarora Indian Chief for the peaceful rights to the land.
-It is also another state park that was built primarily by the hard-working Civilian Conservation Corps, a group created by Franklin Roosevelt to put young men back to meaningful work after the Depression.
+Cowans Gap is yet another state park that was built up primarily by the hard-working Civilian Conservation Corps.
+This group was created by Franklin Roosevelt to put young men back to meaningful work after the Depression.
 You can learn more about their history at the PA DCNR page dedicated to them.